dao-xyz/peerbit-examples/packages/browser-chat/README.md

 5.
 In the frontend package

-For local network
+To interact with a local node
 ```sh
 yarn start
 ```

 or

-For remote network
+For remote node
 ```sh
 yarn start-remote
 ```